antfu-collective/vite-ssg/README.md

 ### Async Components

 Some applications may make use of Vue features that cause components to render asynchronously (e.g. [`suspense`](https://v3.vuejs.org/guide/migration/suspense.html)).
-When these features are used in ways that can influence `initialState`, the `onSSRAppRendered` may be used in order to ensure that all async operations have finished as part of the initial application render:
+When these features are used in ways that can influence `initialState`, the `onSSRAppRendered` may be used in order to ensure that all async operations are complete during the initial application render.
+For example:

 ```ts
 const { app, router, initialState, isClient, onSSRAppRendered } = ctx